Earl of Dunmore

 Earl of Dunmore is a title in the Peerage of Scotland.

+The title Earl of Dunmore was created in 1686 for Lord Charles Murray, son of John Murray, 1st Marquess of Atholl.
+The title passed down through generations, with various earls serving in the House of Lords as Scottish Representative Peers and holding other political positions.
+The 4th Earl was a colonial governor in New York, Virginia, and the Bahamas, while the 5th Earl bought the Estate of Harris in 1834.
+The 7th Earl served under Benjamin Disraeli and was the Lord Lieutenant of Stirlingshire.
+The 8th Earl received the Victoria Cross and held political office as Captain of the Honourable Corps of Gentlemen-at-Arms.
+The barony of Dunmore became extinct after the 9th Earl's death in 1980, but the other titles passed to his distant relatives in Tasmania, Australia.
+The family seat was located at Amhuinnsuidhe Castle on the Isle of Harris and Dunmore Tower near Falkirk.

 History

 The title was created in 1686 for Lord Charles Murray, second son of John Murray, 1st Marquess of Atholl.
 He was made Lord Murray of Blair, Moulin and Tillimet (or Tullimet) and Viscount of Fincastle at the same time, also in the Peerage of Scotland.
 He was succeeded by his son, the second Earl.
-He was a General in the Army and sat in the House of Lords as a Scottish Representative Peer from 1713 to 1715 and from 1727 to 1752.
+He was a General in the Army and sat in the House of Lords as a Scottish representative peer from 1713 to 1715 and from 1727 to 1752.
 His younger brother, William Murray, later to become the third Earl, was involved in the Jacobite rising of 1745 and was tried for high treason in 1746.
 Murray pleaded guilty but received a pardon from King George II and succeeded to the peerages when his brother died unmarried six years later.

 The third Earl was succeeded by his son.
 The fourth Earl was a Scottish Representative Peer in the House of Lords from 1761 to 1774 and from 1776 to 1790 and served as colonial governor of New York, Virginia and the Bahamas.
 His tenure as governor of the New York and Virginia colonies was to end with the start of the American Revolution.
 Lord Dunmore's eldest son, the fifth Earl, briefly represented Liskeard in the House of Commons.
 In 1831 he was created Baron Dunmore, of Dunmore in the Forest of Athole in the County of Perth, in the Peerage of the United Kingdom, which gave him and his descendants a permanent seat in the House of Lords.